-An efficient purchase order (PO) system can also give employees and finance teams keep tabs on pending and future purchases before any additional money is committed or spent.
+An efficient purchase order (PO) system also allows team members (like finance teams) to keep tabs on pending and future purchases before any additional money is committed.

 In this blog, we explain what purchase orders are, how they work, and how to create an efficient PO system that works perfectly for your needs.